Mutual unconditional love is the highest level an interpersonal relationship can attain.

 God loves us unconditionally, even when we disappoint him.
 He wants us to love him unconditionally, even when he disappoints us.

 God embodies perfect love.
 He loves us unconditionally by nature.
-We are innately selfish.
-We must choose to love God unconditionally.
+But we are innately selfish.
+Therefore, we must choose to love God unconditionally.

-Unconditional love is not a gushy sentiment.
-At its core, it is the entwining two wills.
+Mutual unconditional love is not a mushy sentiment.
+It emanates from the entwining of two wills.

 This is because God’s will is perfect.
 Ours is not.
 He is the Creator.
 We are the created.

-Amid affliction, we conform our will to God’s will by faith.
+Amid affliction, we entwine our will around God’s will by exercising faith.

 - We acknowledge his excellence, despite the imperfections in our circumstances.